kubernetes/enhancements/keps/sig-apps/4368-support-managed-by-for-batch-jobs/README.md

 - `FailureTarget` - introduced in [Pod Failure Policy KEP](https://github.com/kubernetes/enhancements/issues/3329)
 - `SuccessCriteriaMet` - introduced in [Success Policy KEP](https://github.com/kubernetes/enhancements/issues/3998)

-Note that, with the new conditions an API client can now the fate of a Job earlier than currently, since adding the conditions will not wait for emptying of the `uncountedTerminatedPods` structure, as shown in the [experiment](https://github.com/kubernetes/kubernetes/issues/123775#issuecomment-2114710754).
+Note that, with the new conditions an API client can know the fate of a Job earlier than currently, since adding the conditions will not wait for emptying of the `uncountedTerminatedPods` structure, as shown in the [experiment](https://github.com/kubernetes/kubernetes/issues/123775#issuecomment-2114710754).